quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 | Management server                                | N/A                        |

+**NOTE**: Below is for  Spring Boot version 2.3.x.

-Spring Boot uses a very particular `PropertySource` order that is designed to allow sensible overriding of values.
-Properties are considered in the following order (with values from lower items overriding earlier ones):
+Spring Boot uses a very particular PropertySource order that is designed to allow sensible overriding of values.
+Properties are considered in the following order (with values from upper items overriding lower ones):

+- Devtools global settings properties in the `$HOME/.config/spring-boot` directory when devtools is active.

+- `@TestPropertySource` annotations on your tests.

+- `properties` attribute on your tests.
+Available on `@SpringBoot`Test and the test annotations for testing a particular slice of your application.

+- Command line arguments.

+- Properties from `SPRING_APPLICATION_JSON` (inline JSON embedded in an environment variable or system property).

+- `ServletConfig` init parameters.

+- `ServletContext` init parameters.

+- JNDI attributes from `java:comp/env`.

-- Default properties (specified by setting Spring`Application.setDefaultProperties`).
+- Java System properties (`System.getProperties()`).

+- OS environment variables.

+- A `RandomValuePropertySource` that has properties only in `random.*`.

+- Profile-specific application properties outside of your packaged jar (`application-{profile}.properties` and YAML variants).

+- Profile-specific application properties packaged inside your jar (`application-{profile}.properties` and YAML variants).

+- Application properties outside of your packaged jar (`application.properties` and YAML variants).

+- Application properties packaged inside your jar (`application.properties` and YAML variants).

 - `@PropertySource` annotations on your `@Configuration` classes.
 Please note that such property sources are not added to the `Environment` until the application context is being refreshed.
 This is too late to configure certain properties such as `logging.*` and `spring.main.*` which are read before refresh begins.

-- Config data (such as `application.properties` files).
-Config data files are considered in the following order:

-  1. Application properties packaged inside your jar (`application.properties` and YAML variants).

-  2. Profile-specific application properties packaged inside your jar (`application-{profile}.properties` and YAML variants).

-  3. Application properties outside of your packaged jar (`application.properties` and YAML variants).

-  4. Profile-specific application properties outside of your packaged jar (`application-{profile}.properties` and YAML variants).

-- A `RandomValuePropertySource` that has properties only in `random.*`.

-- OS environment variables.

-- Java System properties (`System.getProperties()`).
+- Default properties (specified by setting `SpringApplication.setDefaultProperties`).

-- JNDI attributes from `java:comp/env`.

-- `ServletContext` init parameters.

-- `ServletConfig` init parameters.

-- Properties from `SPRING_APPLICATION_JSON` (inline JSON embedded in an environment variable or system property).

-- Command line arguments.

-- `properties` attribute on your tests.
-Available on `@SpringBootTest` and the test annotations for testing a particular slice of your application.

-- `@TestPropertySource` annotations on your tests.

-- Devtools global settings properties in the `$HOME/.config/spring-boot` directory when devtools is active.

 Note: It is recommended to stick with one format for your entire application.
 If you have configuration files with both `.properties` and `.yml` format in the same location, `.properties` takes precedence.